schmouk/PyRandLib/README.md

     - (substraction),
     * (multiplication),
     ^(bitwise exclusive-or).

-With the + or - operation, such generators are true MRGs.
-They offer  very large periods  with  the  best  known  results  in  the evaluation of their randomness,  as evaluated by Pierre L'Ecuyer and  Richard Simard  in  their paper.
+With the + or - operation, such generators are MRGs.
+They offer very large periods  with the best known results in the evaluation of their randomness, as stated in the evaluation done by Pierre L'Ecuyer and Richard Simard while offering very low computation times.

-The  Marsa-LIBF4  version,  i.e. **MRGRand287**  implementation,  uses  the
-recurrence:
+The implementation of  **LFibRand78** is based on a Lagged Fibonacci generator (LFib) which uses the recurrence:

     x(i) = ( x(i-5) + x(i-17) ) mod 2^64